8730 Wilshire Boulevard, California 90211 top-bar-image

 Consult Our Experienced California Personal Injury Lawyers

 Car crash physicians approach this problem the same way they approach mTBIs.
 They assume the victim is bleeding internally until they conclusively rule out that possibility.
 The aggressive treatment is more costly, but it could be lifesaving.
 Car crash victims should see car crash doctors.
-For a free consultation with our Car Accident Attorneys in Los Angeles, contact Attorney Sharona Hakim at the Law Offices of Eslamboly Hakim.
+For a free consultation with our Personal Injury Attorneys in Los Angeles, contact Attorney Sharona Hakim at the Law Offices of Eslamboly Hakim.
 We do not charge upfront legal fees in these matters.